 Use Neem Oil + Water to combat gnats.

-Mix a solution of neem oil with water (Follow directions on the label).
+Mix a neem oil solution with water (Follow directions on the label).
 Mix well.
 Using a clean spray bottle, spray all plant surfaces (including the undersides of leaves) and soil until the entire plant and dirt are completely wet.

 I did this about twice a week or so at first.

 Apple Cider Vinegar

-Mix water, apple cider vinegar, and a few drops of dish soap together and put in a shallow dish near the infected plants.
+Mix water, apple cider vinegar, and a few drops of dish soap and put them in a shallow dish near the infected plants.

 These little “bits” are the bomb!
 Fungus gnats diminish quickly when I bring out the mosquito bits!

 They work great!

-When I first heard about using this hydrogen peroxide mixture to kill fungus gnats, I was a bit put off by it.
+When I first heard about using this hydrogen peroxide mixture to kill fungus gnats, I was put off by it.
 I was a little afraid that the solution would harm my plants.

-But as these little pests persisted- I decided to give it a try.
+But as these little pests persisted- I decided to try it.
 And to my surprise- this concoction seemed to be the final nail in the coffin.
 YAY!

-Watering plants with this solution has the added benefit of bringing extra oxygen to your plant roots, which my plants seemed to love!
+Watering plants with this solution brings extra oxygen to your plant roots, which my plants seemed to love!

 Use Yellow Sticky traps for fungus gnats!

 Using neem oil, and insecticidal soap and catching them with these sticky yellow flowers effectively controls the adult population, but will not take care of the problem at the source (the larvae).

 Gross, I know!

-Now that you’ve eliminated the good chunk of the adult gnats- it’s time to go after the eggs and the larvae.
+Now that you’ve eliminated the adult gnats’ good chunk, it’s time to go after the eggs and the larvae.

-I avoided this step for a while because I didn’t want to have to deal with the mess.
-But I gotta tell ya- Removing the infested soil is key!
+I avoided this step because I didn’t want to deal with the mess.
+But I have to tell you- Removing the infested soil is key!